avadae/minigin/README.md

 Then simply browse to http://localhost:8000 and you're good to go.

+## Github Actions

+This project is build with github actions.
+- The CMake workflow simply builds the project in Debug and Release for Windows and serves as a check that the project builds on that platform.
+- The Emscripten workflow generates a web version of the project and publishes it as a [github page](https://<username>.github.io/<repository>/).

 ## Chocolatey

 For installing all of the above I recommend using [Chocolatey](https://chocolatey.org/).
 You can then simply run the following to install what is needed: